lesliedoherty/visual_regression/README.md

 ## Test results ##
-Test results are saved in the `/backstop_dat/bitmaps_test` directory.
+Test results are saved in the `/backstop_data/bitmaps_test` directory.
 Each set of results is grouped in a timestamped directory.
 Individual test files are named using the path of the URL.

+Visual results are found in the `/backstop_data/html_report` folder.
+It also will be launched automatically at the end of the test.

-#### Troubleshooting
+## Troubleshooting ##

 **Error**: Mismatch error for Chromedriver and Chrome Browser Version: